fundingthecommons/sbs-boston/content/pages/index.md

     headline: Previous events
     subhead: ''
     body: |
-      See where we’ve been, and explore past content..
+      See where we’ve been, and explore past content.
     items:
       - image:
           src: /uploads/sbs-montana-stage.jpg